Chapter 1: To Sleep… CHAPTER 1 To Sleep…

 Addressing the question of why we sleep from an evolutionary perspective only compounds the mystery.
 No matter what vantage point you take, sleep would appear to be the most foolish of biological phenomena.
 When you are asleep, you cannot gather food.
 You cannot socialize.
 You cannot find a mate and reproduce.
 You cannot nurture or protect your offspring.
 Worse still, sleep leaves you vulnerable to predation.
 Sleep is surely one of the most puzzling of all human behaviors.

 Yet sleep has persisted.
 Heroically so.
-Indeed, every species studied to date sleeps.IV
+Indeed, every animal species carefully studied to date sleeps.III

-This simple fact establishes that sleep evolved with—or very soon after—life itself on our planet.
+This suggests that sleep evolved with—or very soon after—life itself on our planet.
 Moreover, the subsequent perseverance of sleep throughout evolution means there must be tremendous benefits that far outweigh all of the obvious hazards and detriments.